kurtisas-k/100daysofjavascript/README.md

 # 100daysofjavascript
-Each day I'm going to drop a nuggest from what I've learned of JavaScript that day.
+Each day I'm going to drop a nugget from what I've learned of JavaScript that day.